opsmop/opsmop/docs/source/faq.rst

 I Have A Develoment Question?
 -----------------------------

 Great!
 Thanks for the interest!
-Please check out :ref:`development_guide`!
+Please check out :ref:`development`!
 We would be glad to help you with pull requests, and also feel free to stop by the forum listed on :ref:`community` with development questions.

 How Do You See Modules Growing?